 Upon completion of this work, storm sewer pipe profiles will be completed based on invert information.
 Based on this information, additional investigation may be required at a future date to further evaluate the utility including:

-- Test pitting to document the materials of construction, location, and condition of the pipe. - Smoke and/or dye testing to determine the routing and/or outfall locations. - Video inspection to determine the condition of the interior of the pipe.
+- Smoke and/or dye testing to determine the routing and/or outfall locations. - Video inspection to determine the condition of the interior of the pipe. - Test pitting to document the materials of construction, location, and condition of the pipe.